amankkgupta/amankkgupta/README.md

 # Hello, I'm Aman Kumar Gupta 👋

 Welcome to my GitHub!
-I'm Aman Kumar Gupta from Bihar, a Software Engineer specialized in Full Stack Development, with keen interest in creating dynamic andscalable web applications.
+I'm Aman Kumar Gupta from Bihar, a Software Engineer specialized in Full Stack Development.
 Skilled in both frontend and backend, I focus on building user-friendly, responsive websites and ensure efficient database management, server-side logic, and API integration for seamless performance.
 Proficient in Data Structures & Algorithms, I write optimized and clean code.
-I enjoy problem-solving and continuously seek to grow and improve my skills and follow best practices to ensure maintainable code.
+I enjoy problem-solving and continuously seek to grow and improve my skills and follow best practices to ensure writing maintainable codes.

 ---

 ## 🎓 Experience & Learning

 Throughout my Journey till now, I have gained experience in **Full Stack Development and Data Structures & Algorithms**, which provide the foundation for efficient coding and problem-solving.
-I also sharpened my **presentation** and **time management** skills through various academic and personal projects.
+I also sharpened my **presentation** and **time management** skills through various projects.

 ---